 I felt so embarrassed when I bumped into him but I could see that he wasn’t annoyed.
 And when I apologized, he said that he wasn’t paying attention either because he was too busy looking at Lady Liberty.
 That made me feel better.
 Then, we got to talking and when he introduced himself, I couldn’t hide my reaction.
 I was astounded that his name was Maxime.
 And when he asked me to join him for a cappuccino or latte at a nearby café, it was as if my dream of being swept off my feet by a handsome stranger like Maxim de Winter had come true.
 I wordlessly accepted his invitation and as we walked to the café, I couldn’t help wondering if he was a widower like Daphne Du Maurier’s hero.

 We spent hours in the café talking.
 He asked me about myself and my family.
 And he told me that his parents were dead and that he had an older sister who was married and had two daughters.
 She lived in Yorkshire.
 He said that Kate and he had always been very close.
 He didn’t say much about himself, except that he lived and worked in Cornwall but frequently traveled to London on business.
-He told her about Brierwell Manor which had been his family’s home since he was a child and which he inherited after his parents died.
+He told me about Brierwell Manor which had been his family’s home since he was a child and which he inherited after his parents died.
 From the way he described, I imagined a beautiful and magnificent estate.
 He didn’t mention a wife or a woman so I assumed, hoped that meant that he was single.

 We ended up having something to eat and he made sure I took a taxi home.
 Before we parted, he asked me to have dinner at Tribeca.
 And here I am on my way there now.
 The train pulls into Canal St subway and I get out.
 It’s an 8 minute walk to the restaurant.
 When I get there, he’s waiting outside.
 He spots me and waves.
 My heartbeat accelerates and I quicken my pace.